yliu7366/yliu_utilities/tutorials/biowulf/README.md

 ## TensorFlow
 The original TensorFlow installation instruction doesn't work well on Biowulf.
 Either conda install or pip install will have the *libdevice not found at ./libdevice.10.bc* error.
 The updated TensorFlow installation instruction includes fixes for NVCC, XLA, and libdevice file location issues.
-Applying the steps listed in the *Ubuntu 22.04* section will fix the problem.
+Applying the steps listed in the *Ubuntu 22.04* section in TensorFlow documentation will fix the problem.
 [Install Tensorflow](https://www.tensorflow.org/install/pip).

 Steps to fix the libdevice issue.
 Copied from the [Tensorflow documentation](https://www.tensorflow.org/install/pip).
 ```shell